 Chapter 2: No Bad Teams, Only Bad Leaders

-Their are no bad teams, only bad leaders.
-The leader drives performance or doesn’t.
-Leadership is the single greatest factor in any team’s performance.
+There are no bad teams, only bad leaders since the leader drives performance or doesn’t.
+Leadership is the single most significant factor in any team’s performance.

-Focusing on a short-term goal increases long-term performance and makes it easier in the short-term.
-In addition, high-standards and continously improving creates an attitude of growth and performance.
+Focusing on a short-term goal increases long-term performance and makes it easier in the long-term.
+Also, high-standards and continuously improving creates an attitude of growth and performance.

 Don’t shelter underperformers.
 Ultimately, it doesn’t help the team and drags them down.
-Misguided loyalty in this case is a bad thing and sets a bad precedent.
+Misguided loyalty, in this case, is a bad thing and sets a dangerous precedent.

-Leaders must accept responsibility for for performance: removing issues that stifle it and creating solutions to those issues.
-Every decision, reaction, word, etc has consequences.
+Leaders must accept responsibility for performance: removing issues that stifle it and creating solutions to those issues.
+Every decision, reaction, word, etcetera has its consequences.
 You, as the leader, are responsible for them.

 If you allow poor performance, that’s what you’ll get if no one is held accountable.
-Have them repeat tasks until the higher expectations are met.
-Teams need a forcing functoin to get the different members working together to accomplish the mission.
+Have individuals repeat tasks until the higher expectations obtained.
+Teams need a forcing function to get the different members working together to accomplish the mission.

 Leaders should never be satisfied: they must strive to improve and have their team do the same.
 They need to do a brutally honest assessment of themselves and their team’s performance.